agherzan/yubikey-full-disk-encryption/README.md

 ykfde-format --cipher aes-xts-plain64 --key-size 512 --hash sha256 --iter-time 5000 /dev/<device>
 ```

-## Enrolling ykfde password to existing LUKS encrypted volume
+## Enrolling ykfde passphrase to existing LUKS encrypted volume

-For enrolling new ykfde password to existing *LUKS* encrypted volume you can use [ykfde-enroll](https://github.com/agherzan/yubikey-full-disk-encryption/blob/master/src/ykfde-enroll) script, see `ykfde-enroll -h` for help:
+For enrolling new ykfde passphrase to existing *LUKS* encrypted volume you can use [ykfde-enroll](https://github.com/agherzan/yubikey-full-disk-encryption/blob/master/src/ykfde-enroll) script, see `ykfde-enroll -h` for help:

 ```
 ykfde-enroll -d /dev/<device> -s <keyslot_number>
 ```

-## Unlocking LUKS encrypted volume protected by ykfde password
+## Unlocking LUKS encrypted volume protected by ykfde passphrase

 For unlocking *LUKS* encrypted volume on a running system, you can use [ykfde-open](https://github.com/agherzan/yubikey-full-disk-encryption/blob/master/src/ykfde-open) script, see `ykfde-open -h` for help.